Why dozens of Democrats left Texas and how Republicans want to punish them

 “I have a news flash for Republicans in Texas: This is no longer the Wild West,” Hochul said.
 “We’re not going to tolerate our democracy being stolen in a modern-day stagecoach heist by a bunch of law-breaking cowboys.”

+Newsom has said the state would move forward with partisan redistricting if Texas proceeds.
+California Democrats are considering redrawing its map to carve out five districts and give the party 48 out of its 52 seats.

+The governor said he would do this by calling a November special election to get approval from voters to circumvent the state's independent commission responsible for redistricting.

 Abbott, a Republican, quickly warned Democrats that he will seek to remove them from office if they don't return by Monday afternoon.
-He cited a nonbinding 2021 legal opinion issued by Republican Attorney General Ken Paxton.
+He cited a nonbinding 2021 legal opinion issued by the Republican Attorney General.
 It suggested a court could determine that legislators had forfeited their offices in a quorum break.

 Abbott also suggested the lawmakers may have committed felonies by raising money to help pay for fines.